Access to woods and trails are closed please click here for more details.

 Services of the patrol section teams include any of the following tasks and concerns.

 The Kentville Police Service Auxiliary was formed in October 2000 to assist the regular members of the police service.
-The Auxiliary currently has five members who work on a volunteer basis patrolling with the regular members of the police service.
+The Auxiliary is currently at capacity has three members who work on a volunteer basis patrolling with the regular members of the police service.
 The auxiliary officers are trained in some of the same courses as regular KPS members including police tactical training and use of force training.
-Members of the auxiliary are expected to maintain a minimum of 100 hours of service per year assisting the Kentville Police Service.
+Members of the auxiliary are expected to maintain a minimum of 8 hours of service per month assisting the Kentville Police Service.

 The Kentville Police Service is proud to partner with CISNS and the Province of Nova Scotia as host agency for two local criminal intelligence officers.
 These members, along with RCMP and KPS, provide intelligence services to law enforcement agencies in the Valley-Western Shore region of Nova Scotia.
 CISNS is a member of the national network of Criminal Intelligence bureaus.